 The good news is that it is possible to overcome interview fear, even severe interview anxiety and get you the job you deserve:

-2: Be yourself.
+- Be yourself.
 There is no need to put on an interview veneer.
 If you trust yourself to be yourself, you will feel more at ease and therefore more easily build rapport with the interviewer.
 This in turn will give you a better chance of being offered the job.
-Of course, you want to ensure that you present the best version of yourself.
-However, good employers increasingly value individuality.
+Of course, you want to ensure that you present the best version of yourself, however, good employers increasingly value individuality.

-5: Prepare flexibly.
+- Prepare flexibly.
 During preparation, do not write your examples or answers out in full sentences.
-Instead, use mind map techniques or bulletpoints, and practice speaking about each experience in relation to different competencies or values.
-At Interview Skills Clinic we have a range of preparation templates we can share depending on whether you’re an analytical or visual thinker.
+Instead, use mind map techniques or bullet points and practice speaking about each experience in relation to different competencies or values.
+At Interview Skills Clinic we have a range of preparation templates we can share depending on whether you’re an analytical or a visual thinker.

-10: Sometimes, it can help to tell the employer that you’re nervous.
+- Sometimes, it can help to tell the employer that you’re nervous.
 It is not something to feel ashamed of and is not a reflection of your ability to do the job.
-Interview anxiety is understandable when you want the job and know you are being assessed and most interviewers are very sensitive to it.
+Interview anxiety is understandable when you want the job and know you are being assessed and most interviewers are very sensitive to this fact.
 They want you to relax and perform at your best so that they can choose the best candidate.